Upper Gastrointestinal Series

 Structural problems such as diverticula, strictures, or growths (polyps)

-- Hiatal hernia.
-This is when the stomach moves up, either into or alongside the esophagus.
+Hiatal hernia (when the stomach moves up, either into or alongside the esophagus)

 Trouble swallowing (dysphagia)

 Food does not move as it should down your throat or esophagus

 Chest or belly pain